Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Six four.

 A: Four.
-Yep, I mean you could have more,.
+Yep, I mean you could have more.
 You could probably have up to eight ounces a day.

 Q: Wow.
 I've been doing raw eggs every half an hour, the last four weeks.
 Uh,